 - What are Texas renters’ rights if landlords breach their duties?
 (See Landlord’s Duties)

 If a landlord’s failure to comply with the rental agreement or their legal duties materially affects health and safety, the renter may deliver notice to the landlord identifying the issue(s), and that the tenant intends to effect repairs themselves.
-After a reasonable time without the landlord making repairs, the tenant can deduct the amount of repair from the next month’s rent, so long as it is less than the lower of $500 or a month’s rent.
+After a reasonable time without the landlord making repairs, the tenant can deduct the amount of repair from the next month’s rent, so long as it is less than the greater of $500 or a month’s rent.
 (Tex.
 Prop.
 Code § 8-92.0561)

 - Are tenants allowed to withhold rent for needed repairs or other breaches of their landlords’ duties?

 No. There is no Texas law allowing tenants to withhold rent to enforce their legal rights.

 - What are the protections for tenants against retaliation from their landlords for exercising their Texas renter’s rights?